 Genus/species

 Since the dawn of speech, names have been used for identification - tracking bloodlines and familial, historical and cultural connections.
 Humans have always sought to witness and characterize the existence of other beings, to frame our own lived experiences in the context of these ‘others’.
-But there has also always been a dark side to the labelling of others: assigning stigma and judgement, and even attempting to dehumanize individuals, groups and entire cultures.
+There has also always been a dark side to the labelling of others: assigning stigma and judgement, and even attempting to dehumanize individuals, groups and entire cultures.

 Invisible wounds to the psyche can do just as much damage as the more visible injuries of the flesh.
 And unlike skin, some of them never completely heal.